chuanconggao/TopSim/README.md

 Search the most similar strings against the query in Python 3.
 State-of-the-art algorithm and data structure are adopted for best efficiency.
 For both flexibility and efficiency, only set-based similarities are supported right now, including [Jaccard](https://en.wikipedia.org/wiki/Jaccard_index) and [Tversky](https://en.wikipedia.org/wiki/Tversky_index).

+- For simpler code, some general purpose functions have been moved to be part of a new library [extratools](https://github.com/chuanconggao/extratools).

 # Installation

 This package is available on PyPI.
 Just use `pip3 install -U TopSim` to install it.